 3. What is this jinshin jiko business?

 Jinshin jiko literally means a “personal accident” and contains the kanji for “oneself” and “person.”
 Basically, when there is a jinshin jiko on a train line – which happens quite a bit in Tokyo – it means a person caused a disturbance of some kind on the train tracks.
-This could be anything from someone accidentally falling from platform onto the tracks to suicide.
+This could be anything from someone accidentally falling from a platform onto the tracks to suicide.
 While you may have heard a lot about train suicides in Japan, the truth is that most jinshin jiko occur because of people who accidentally fall onto the tracks, due to overcrowding on platforms or them being drunk.

 This is why at a lot of busy stations and/or busy lines, there are automated barriers between the platform and the train tracks which remain closed until the train arrives.